 Misting the leaves

 Use a spray bottle to mist the leaves a few times a week.
 This also gets rid of dust on the leaves which is a bonus.
-We recommend only misting your Satin Pothos in the mornings to give enough time for the moisture to evaporate off the leaves.
+We recommend only misting your plant in the mornings to give enough time for the moisture to evaporate off the leaves.
 If your plant is still damp when the temperatures drop at night, then it opens up the risk of leaf rot.

 Make a pebble tray

 This requires a little DIY but it’s a great solution for Satin Pothos plants that have developed yellow leaves due to a lack of humidity.
 Fill up a tray or bowl with small stones and fill it up halfway with water.
-Place your Satin Pothos plant on top of the stones and let the water vapour evaporate around your plant throughout the day.
+Place your plant on top of the stones and let the water vapour evaporate around your plant throughout the day.

 The most important thing when making a pebble tray is to make sure that the water doesn’t reach high enough so that the roots are sitting in water which will risk root rot.